Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications

 The trajectory attractor was further studied in \cite{Se96, CV97,CV02, SY02} for the nonautonomous system by investigating a family of auxiliary systems containing the originally considered one, but not just the original one.
 Its trajectory attractor does not always have to be the one for the original system as suggested by open problems in \cite{CL09, CL14}.
 Precisely, it might not satisfy the minimality property\footnote{See Definition \ref{d:wta}.} for the original system.
-Recently, in our paper \cite{CL14}, Cheskidov and the author developed the framework called evolutionary system and made it natural to construct a trajectory attractor for the {\it original} system rather than for a family of systems.
+Recently, in our paper \cite{CL14}, Cheskidov and the author developed the framework called evolutionary system and made it natural to construct a (weak) trajectory attractor for the {\it original} system rather than for a family of systems.
 Indeed, the aforementioned minimality property does hold\footnote{We will have more detailed comments on our framework and the previous ones in next subsetion.}.
 The notion of an evolutionary system $\mathcal E$ was initiated in \cite{CF06} to study a weak global attractor and a trajectory attractor for the autonomous 3D NSE, and continued in \cite{C09} where the strong convergence of trajectories to the trajectory attractor was studied.
 Our new results in the current paper are systematic investigations on trajectory attractors involved in the natural strong topology.

 In fact, the previous paper \cite{CL14} presented primarily an approach that deals directly with the notion of a uniform global attractor for {\it original} nonautonomous systems.
 This notion, introduced by Haraux \cite{Ha91}, naturally generalizes that of a global attractor to nonautonomous ones.
 It was proved \cite{CL14} that the uniform global attractor possesses the uniform tracking property under the assumption A1.